 From there, you will need to task each of those key players with discovering what software their departments are using and how the tech is integrated with one another (or not).

-Once the lists are populated, create a spreadsheet using the headers below and list out the software used (i.e. CRM, ERP, Invoicing, Pipeline Management, Project Management).
+We recommend creating a spreadsheet template using the headers below, have each key player fill out their section and list out the software used (i.e. CRM, ERP, Invoicing, Pipeline Management, Project Management).

 When determining the number of integrations, consider one-to-one integrations as well as one-to-many, such as social media channels integrated with the HubSpot CRM Platform.